 Table 2.
-Candidate structures for each parameter in analysis of multistate site occupancy by Mexican Spotted Owls in the US Forest Southwestern Region, 2014-2017.
+Candidate structures for each occupancy parameter and candidate covariates for each detection parameter in the analysis of multistate site occupancy by Mexican Spotted Owls in the US Forest Southwestern Region, 2014-2018.
 Date refers to the ordinal date of the survey.
 Wind and noise refer to the conditions during the survey.
+We fit all possible combinations of the detection covariates to the three detection parameters including a null model with no covariates.

-Site Occupancy Pair Occupancy Detection
+Site Occupancy Pair Occupancy Detection Probability

 ψ^1{it} ψ{it}^2 p{ij}^1 , p{ij}^2 and δ{ij}

-year year null
+year year year

-date
+linear trend linear trend date

+quadratic trend quadratic trend yeardate

+null null noise

 wind

-noise
+null